 Currently at the University of Michigan, there are 4 ways to get involved with an alternative break:

 Michigan Active Citizens: Alternative Spring Break, a student-run social justice education organization that plans and executes approximately 25 trips during UM’s Spring Break

 University of Michigan Alternative Summer Break, a student-run organization that plans and executes a trip during Summer term

 Planning a short-term service experience for yourself during a university break

-The University of Michigan's Alternative Spring Break is a SERVE-sponsored program that offers a community service-learning experience during the traditional Spring Break of the academic calendar.
+Michigan Active Citizens: Alternative Spring Break is a SERVE-sponsored program that offers a community service-learning experience during the traditional Spring Break of the academic calendar.
 Students spend the year learning about the culture and history of a particular area, community, and issue.
 During spring break, groups travel by road to a selected site to engage in meaningful action towards a greater understanding of root causes of relevant issues.
 Students participate in critical reflection and analysis of social justice issues they experience first-hand.

 Past and present ASB sites have included delivering meals to AIDS patients in New York City, repairing homes damaged in natural disasters, engaging with youth in Chicago, working with the Sioux nation in South Dakota, learning about sustainable agriculture in Texas, and a community non-violence program in Detroit.

 Student organizations and learning communities can apply for a collaborative site with UM Alternative Spring Break.
 Applications are live every spring, and you can find more information here.